jethrokuan/braindump/content/zettels/arguments_against_bayesian_inference.md

 and can be agreed upon by everyone.
 These assumptions are easy to modify, and we can quantify the sensitivity of our inferences to our assumptions.
 It also quantifies the uncertainty in our inferences.

+There is a common misconception that the aim of inference is to find the most probable explanation for some data.
+While the most probable explanation may be of some interest, this is only the peak of a probability distribution, and it is the whole distribution of explanations itself that is of interest. _The most probable outcome from a source is often not a typical outcome from that source._